Geology Determines Destiny

 He could just as easily have been writing about the summit of Idaho's highest mountain, Mt.
 Borah.

 You don't have to travel far to realize that something momentous happened here.
-Seashells on the summit of Mt.
-Borah...
-A waterfall higher than Niagara Falls...
-An underground aquifer the size of Lake Erie that reveals itself at magical Thousand Springs...
-Two of the world’s largest recorded floods, one in northern Idaho and one in southern Idaho...
-A “hot spot” that left a path of dead volcanoes across southern Idaho, leading right to Yellowstone National Park.
+Seashells on the summit of Borah... a waterfall higher than Niagara Falls... an underground aquifer the size of Lake Erie that reveals itself at magical Thousand Springs... two of the world’s largest recorded floods, one in northern Idaho and one in southern Idaho... a “hot spot” that left a path of dead volcanoes across southern Idaho, leading right to Yellowstone National Park.

 And that's just scratching the surface.

 Geology has affected so much of Idaho’s history.
-It has also underpinned many of our 300 plus Outdoor Idaho shows, with titles like “A Sawtooth Celebration,” “Land of the Lost River Range,” “A City Made of Stone,” “Beyond the White Clouds,” “Idaho’s Inland Seas,” “Fifty Years of Wilderness.”
-In fact, whenever possible, I tried to link our stories to Idaho's crazy geology.
-That's how important I thought Geology was to the telling of Idaho's stories.
-And some of our shows explored how geology has culturally divided us and hindered the cohesiveness that is so helpful to a state.
+It has also underpinned many of our 300-plus Outdoor Idaho shows, with titles like “A Sawtooth Celebration,” “Land of the Lost River Range,” “A City Made of Stone,” “Beyond the White Clouds,” “Idaho’s Inland Seas,” “Fifty Years of Wilderness.”
+In fact, whenever possible, we tried to link our stories to Idaho's crazy geology.
+That's how important I thought geology was to telling Idaho's stories.
+And some of our shows explored how geology has culturally divided us and hindered the cohesiveness that is so important to a state.

 And then there's “Idaho Geology, A Convergence of Wonders.”
-If there’s an Outdoor Idaho show vying for “Most Complicated,” this would win my vote.
+If there’s an Outdoor Idaho show vying for “Most Complex,” this would be in the top five.

-It seemed a hopeless task: an hour-long show on Geology that would appeal to Joe Sixpack without getting panned by Professor Hans Geologist.
-Back in 2010 the station had just raised money for a new High-Definition camera and also found the money to rent a pilot and helicopter for a few hours.
-It was to be used for "Idaho, An Aerial Tapestry," not exactly an Outdoor Idaho show, even though no one would know that, since we used my voice and the same crew who worked on Outdoor Idaho.
+It seemed a hopeless task: an hour-long show on geology that would appeal to Joe Sixpack without getting panned by Professor Hans Geologist.
+Back in 2010 the station had found the money to rent a pilot and helicopter for a few hours.
+It was to be used for a planned follow-up to "Idaho, An Aerial Tapestry."
+It wasn’t exactly an Outdoor Idaho show, even though no one would know that since we used the same crew that worked on Outdoor Idaho.

-That aerial video ultimately wound up in dozens of programs and played a major role in "Idaho Geology, a Convergence of Wonders."
+That aerial video ultimately wound up in dozens of Outdoor Idaho programs and played a major role in "Idaho Geology, a Convergence of Wonders."

-Now it was time to face my fear: to produce an entire Outdoor Idaho show on the state's Geology.
-And cram it into an hour.
-Fat chance, huh?
+Now it was time to face my fear: to produce an entire Outdoor Idaho show on the state's geology, and cram it into an hour.
 Luckily, I could rely upon Idaho's expert geologists and Outdoor Idaho's vast collection of video from all parts of the state.

 We had gathered footage from the Teton Dam failure in 1976, the Mount St. Helen’s eruption in 1980, and the Borah earthquake in 1983.
 We received from one of the state's premier writers, Cort Conley, a reel of 1926 film of a miner panning for gold and the first documented boatmen and rafters on the Middle Fork of the Salmon River.

-The brother of the station's chief Engineer had scuba diving equipment and special camera gear to allow us to capture the spring water bubbling up at Blue Heart Springs near Hagerman.
+The brother of the station's chief engineer had scuba-diving equipment and special camera gear to allow us to capture the spring water bubbling up at Blue Heart Springs near Hagerman.
 And we explored the intricate rock formations at Black Magic Canyon near Shoshone, after irrigation season.
-Those excursions alone proved that Idaho holds surprises even for those who think they know their state.
+Those various excursions alone proved that Idaho holds surprises even for those who think they know their state.

-One of the great things about working with director/editor Pat Metzler is that he also went looking for images and graphics that explained the topic at hand.
-He pulled dozens and dozens of video tapes from our station archives for this one show.
+One of the great things about working with director and editor Pat Metzler is that he also went looking for images and graphics that explained the topic at hand.
+He also pulled dozens and dozens of video tapes from our station archives for this one show.
 And that wasn’t counting the 30 tapes, each 30 minutes in length, that we shot specifically for “Idaho Geology: A Convergence of Wonders.”

 ---------------------------------------

 Going into this project, we knew we couldn’t leave it just to geologists to tell the story.
-Most of them talk so densely that it takes time to absorb, and that can be deadly in a television show that is already dense for most viewers.
+Most of them talk so densely that it takes time to absorb, and that can be deadly in a television show that’s packed with concepts not always easy to comprehend.

-We hiked cross country with several expert kayakers to their favorite white water, in the Owyhee Mountains.
-They made the Class IV Succor Creek runs look relatively easy, partly because the big rocks they were gliding over were slippery polished rhyolite, from ancient volcanic eruptions.
+We hiked cross-country with several expert kayakers to their favorite white water, in the Owyhee Mountains.
+They made the Class IV Succor Creek look relatively easy, partly because the big rocks they were gliding over were slippery polished rhyolite, from ancient volcanic eruptions.

 We joined two of Idaho's world-class climbers at City of Rocks National Reserve.
 The granite spires have made the area a destination spot for face climbers around the world.
 Some of the expert routes are 600 feet in length.

-We videotaped rafters flipping their big boats on the Lochsa River, in the Nez Perce-Clearwater National Forest.
-We headed up there one weekend during Spring run-off, and we weren’t disappointed.
+We videotaped rafters flipping their rafts on the Lochsa River, in the Nez Perce-Clearwater National Forest.
+We headed up there one weekend during spring run-off, and we weren’t disappointed.
 Every third raft flipped at Lochsa Falls.
-No one died because after the Class IV rapid, there was a stretch of placid water where rafters could collect their thoughts... and their coolers.
+No one died because after the Class IV rapid there was a stretch of placid water where rafters could collect their thoughts and their coolers.

 -----------------------------------------